microsoft/jacdac/services/switch.md

     const auto_off_delay?: u16.16 s @ 0x180

 Specifies the delay without activity to automatically turn off after turning on.
+For example, some light switches in staircases have such a capability.

 ## Events